dagronf/CIFilterFactory/README.md

 There is a project in the `tools/generator` folder, called `ciff_generator`.
 Open this in XCode 13 and build/run the project.

-Additionally, there is a script in the tools directory which will rebuild the filters and update the XCode documentation.
+Additionally, there is a script in the tools directory which will rebuild the filters and update the Xcode documentation.

-1. Open a terminal and navigate to the CIFilterFactory/tools folder
+1. Open a terminal and navigate to the `CIFilterFactory/tools` folder
 2. run `sh regenerate.sh`

 ## Generating a docarchive file